gramineproject/gsc/Documentation/index.rst

 GSC relies on Gramine to execute Linux applications inside Intel SGX enclaves and the installation of prerequisites depends on package manager and package repositories.
-Docker images based on Ubuntu and CentOS are supported by GSC.
+Docker images based on Ubuntu, CentOS and Red Hat Universal Base Image are supported by GSC.
 GSC can simply be extended to support other distributions by providing a set of templates for this distribution in :file:`templates/`.

 Trusted data in Docker volumes
 ------------------------------